yvesgurcan/adventure/senior.md

 "I've noticed that 'senior software engineer' is a good way to express to people in this field that I know a thing or two about web development.
 Since I don't have a degree in computer science, I found other ways to legitimize my professionalism and skills, like this title."

 "Sometimes, I like to say that I have 5 years of professional experience and 20 years of personal experience in web development.
 I started programming when I was a kid, you know.
-I think I was like 13 or so when I created my first website--a fanpage about Doom II.
+I think I was like 13 or so when I created my first website.
+A fanpage about Doom II.
 It was pretty simple but I was already using CSS and styled.
 I had the `marquee` tag on the homepage.
 [Do you remember these wacky HTML tags from the 90s?](https://medium.com/@yvesgurcan/remember-marquee-and-blink-15ac3de4c790). "

 You can see the passion in his eyes.
 "Well, I could spend hours talking about how I learnt programming and web development, but you might have other questions.
 What would you like to know about me?"